Cookstown High School: School traditions

-On the last day of the Christmas term, pupils and staff walk to Molesworth Presbyterian Church for the carol service.
-The school choirs sing and music is provided by the school band.
-Lessons are read by Senior Prefects and representatives of the wider school community.
-Governors and guests are afterwards entertained to festive food in Coolnafranky House.
+On the last day of the Christmas term, pupils and staff depart from the school early to visit Molesworth Presbyterian Church for the annual carol service.
+Music is provided by the junior, chamber and senior school choirs with additional performances from the string group, while Biblical lessons are read by Senior Prefects, the Senior Leadership Team and representatives of the wider school community.
+Governors and guests are afterwards invited to a reception in Coolnafranky House.

-To prepare for the upcoming generation of Year 8 students, each January an Open Day (previously Open Night prior to 2022) is held over the weekend, where parents and children are invited to visit the school and partake in a range of activities.
+To promote the school for prospective Year 8 students, each January an Open Day (previously Open Night prior to the 2021–2022 academic year) is held over the weekend, where parents and children are invited to visit the school building.
+Typically, the event consists of an introductory assembly led by the Principal in the Millar Hall, followed by an extensive tour of each subject department, featuring a range of activities.

-The Spring Concert is held close to Easter and offers an opportunity for pupils involved in music to showcase their talent across a range of genres.
+The Spring Concert is held close to Easter and offers an opportunity for pupils to showcase musical performances across a range of genres.
 The event is co-hosted by the Head Boy and Head Girl.

-Each term ends with a ‘Final Assembly’.
-At this event, the Senior Leadership Team acknowledge significant pupil achievement across the school, and update the school community through farewells to departing staff and the results of the house competition.
-In the summer term, a Key Stage 3 'Celebration of Achievement' is held, where the Senior Leadership Team present awards that have been won for pupil achievement in Year 8, Year 9 and Year 10.
-Most notably in the school year 2024-2025, a number of trophies were presented and students were given the opportunity to present musical skills.
+Each term typically concludes with a Final Assembly.
+At this event, the Senior Leadership Team acknowledge significant pupil achievement across the school, and update pupils through farewells to departing staff and the results of the house competition.
+In the summer term, a Key Stage 3 Celebration of Achievement is held, where the Senior Leadership Team present certificates and rewards for pupil achievement in Year 8, Year 9 and Year 10.
+Most notably in the 2024-2025 academic year, a number of trophies were presented and musical performances took place, led by students who partake in music extra-curricular activities.

+Incidents

+In the academic year 2000–2001, around 70 pupils were unable to complete a GCSE English Literature exam, after the play Pygmalion was taught despite being present on the GCSE drama syllabus for that year.
+The exams council rectified the error by applying special consideration to affected pupils, solely marking their poetry and prose answers.

+In February 2020, an incident of anti-social behaviour occurred at the Cookstown Leisure Centre, where a group of senior pupils intimidated people within the centre's cafe area, before firing snowballs at exiting cars.
+The school resolved the incident by reminding pupils of the Code of Conduct, under its Positive Behaviour Policy.

+In the academic year 2024–2025, the school experienced significant criticism over its uniform policy, after pupils were required to wear full blazer when moving between classrooms, despite the increased temperature within the buildings.
+In the following year, the school would permit pupils to wear partial uniform on warmer summer days.